zzehli/study-notes/data-structure-and-algorithm/algorithm.md

 * basic linked list manipulation, use a dummy and keep a prev node while move the head node
 * did not solve
 ### 230** Kth Smallest Element in a BST (Binary Search Tree)
+* did not solve
-* traverse to the leaves of the tree, decrement k for on the way back until 0
+* traverse to the leaves of the tree, decrement k on the way back until 0
+* pay attention to where to store k and return value
+* Q: when to use external value to store vars in BST questions Q530
 ### 102** Binary Tree Level Order Traversal (Binary Tree)
 * use a queue to keep track of the number of nodes in a level; for each level, append each node's children to the queue, as well as put node's value to a temporary array, then append the array to the output at the end of the level iteration
 ```